elileinkram/_feedstack_web/README.md

 The feed then sorts the posts from highest to lowest.
 That means that if postA has a ranking of 100 and postB has a ranking of 3, then postA will go before postB in the feed.

-Q. What if they have the same ranking?\n
+Q. What if they have the same ranking?

 A. If they are the same ranking then the order will be random.